Aatlantise/syntactic-augmentation-nli/README.md

 loss = 0.48185167
 ```

-Alogn with the results file, you'll also see checkpoint files starting with `model.ckpt-some-number`.
+Along with the results file, you'll also see checkpoint files starting with `model.ckpt-some-number`.
 They are model weights at a particular point in training, the higher the number, the closer it is to completion of training.
 If you used large augmentation, you'll have `model.ckpt-36929` as your trained model.

 To evaluate the model on HANS, you'll need to have downloaded scripts and datasets from [HANS](https://github.com/tommccoy1/hans).
-And, format `heuristics_evaluation_set.txt` to resemble `test_matched.tsv` from GLUE and have fields `sentence1` (premise) and `sentence2` (hypothesis) as 9th and 10th fields.
+And, format `heuristics_evaluation_set.txt` to resemble `test_matched.tsv` and have fields `sentence1` (premise) and `sentence2` (hypothesis) as 9th and 10th fields.
+Other fields can be filled with dummy fillers.
+The formatted file will also need to be named `test_matched.tsv`, so it is a good idea to keep MNLI and HANS directories separate.

 Then, you can create the model's predictions on HANS:
 ```